Does a Knee Brace for Patellofemoral Pain Syndrome Work?

 Highly Specialized Care For Your Patellofemoral Pain

 Patellofemoral pain syndrome is very common, especially if you’re active in sports that require a lot of intense jumping, running, and stress on your knee joints.
 Does a knee brace for patellofemoral pain syndrome work?
-Yes, it does work to alleviate pain.
-But, it is also important to note that there are many forms of treatment for patellofemoral pain depending on the severity of your knee pain and what caused it.
+Yes, it does work to alleviate pain, but it is also important to note that there are many forms of treatment depending on the severity of your knee pain and what caused it.

 At Orthopaedic & Spine Center of the Rockies, our Sports Medicine-Knee Specialists are devoted to providing you with the highly specialized care you need for the residents of Northern Colorado, Wyoming, and Nebraska.
 Our surgeons have the knowledge that comes from years of experience focused on the diagnosis, treatment, and prevention of the full spectrum of the knee, shoulder, and other sports- and recreational-related conditions.

 If you’re experiencing knee pain without a clear cause or injury, contact us today.
 We’re here to help you move like you used to.